SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Tutorials/Tutorial_Register_Catalog_Item.md

 This key identifies your organization and will make sure the registration will register your Catalog item under the correct organization.

 > [!IMPORTANT]
 > You need to have the "Owner" role in order to access/create organization keys.
+See [Changing the role of a dataminer.services user](xref:Managing_DCP_users#changing-the-role-of-a-dcp_user) for information on how to change a role for a user.

 Go ahead and create a new key with permission "Register catalog items".